Regeneration in humans

-Regeneration in humans is the regrowth of lost tissues or organs in response to injury.
-This is in contrast to wound healing, or partial regeneration, which involves closing up the injury site with some gradation of scar tissue.
+Regeneration in humans refers to the restoration and sometimes limited regrowth of tissue following injury or as part of natural body processes.
+This is in contrast to wound healing, which involves closing up the injury site with some gradation of scar tissue.
 Some tissues such as skin, the vas deferens, and large organs including the liver can regrow quite readily, while others have been thought to have little or no capacity for regeneration following an injury.

 Numerous tissues and organs have been induced to regenerate.
 Bladders have been 3D-printed in the lab since 1999.
 Skin tissue can be regenerated in vivo or in vitro.
 Other organs and body parts that have been procured to regenerate include: penis, fats, vagina, brain tissue, thymus, and a scaled down human heart.
 One goal of scientists is to induce full regeneration in more human organs.

 There are various techniques that can induce regeneration.
 By 2016, regeneration of tissue had been induced and operationalized by science.
 There are four main techniques: regeneration by instrument; regeneration by materials; regeneration by drugs and regeneration by in vitro 3D printing.

 History of human tissue

 In humans with non-injured tissues, the tissue naturally regenerates over time; by default, new available cells replace expended cells.
 For example, the body regenerates a full bone within ten years, while non-injured skin tissue is regenerated within two weeks.
 With injured tissue, the body usually has a different response.
 This emergency response usually involves building a degree of scar tissue over a time period longer than a regenerative response, as has been proven clinically and via observation.
 There are many more historical and nuanced understandings about regeneration processes.
-In full thickness wounds that are under 2mm, regeneration generally occurs before scarring.
-In 2008, in full thickness wounds over 3mm, it was found that a wound needed inserted in order to induce full tissue regeneration.
+In full thickness wounds that are under 2 mm, regeneration generally occurs before scarring.
+In 2008, in full thickness wounds over 3 mm, it was found that a wound needed inserted in order to induce full tissue regeneration.

-Whereas 3rd degree burns heal slowly by scarring, in 2016 it was known that full thickness fractional photothermolysis holes heal without scarring.
+Whereas third degree burns heal slowly by scarring, in 2016 it was known that full thickness fractional photothermolysis holes heal without scarring.
 Up to 40% of full thickness skin can be removed without scarring in an area, in a fractional pattern via coring of tissue.

 Some human organs and tissues regenerate rather than simply scar, as a result of injury.
 These include the liver, fingertips, and endometrium.
 More information is now known regarding the passive replacement of tissues in the human body, as well as the mechanics of stem cells.
 Advances in research have enabled the induced regeneration of many more tissues and organs than previously thought possible.
 The aim for these techniques is to use these techniques in the near future for the purpose of regenerating any tissue type in the human body.